axe/axe-design/components/Networking.md

 - author: boolean                     // if i'm the author, I need to send the state
 - simulating: boolean                 // whether the attribute history is being applied to the subject
 - remote: boolean                     // whether this actor is processed remotely or locally
+- active: boolean                     // if the actor is visible / should be be updated
 - alwaysRelevant: boolean             // if this actor's state should always be sent
 - type: NetworkActorType< S >         // the actor type
 - attributes: NetworkAttribute[]      // the attributes